Eat Love Eat

 a popcorn chocolate chip cookie with a bite taken out of it

 I hope you enjoy making these cookies!
-And if you’re looking for more cookie inspo, be sure to check out my white chocolate macadamia oatmeal cookies!
+And if you're looking for more cookie inspo, be sure to check out my white chocolate raspberry cookies and these Biscoff White Chocolate Chip Oatmeal Cookies!

 a stack of popcorn chocolate chip cookies with one cookie leaning against the stack and popcorn scattered around